Log Rigid Syntomic Cohomology for Strictly Semistable Schemes: Introduction

 \subsection{Acknowledgments}

 The author would like to thank Professor K. Bannai for helpful suggestions and giving me opportunities of positive discussion.
 The author also thank members of the KiPAS-AGNT group, S. Ohgaki, and S. Ohkawa for helpful discussions, and all members of the Department of Mathematics of Keio University for their hospitality.
 It is also a pleasure to thank Professor A. Shiho for answering kindly to my questions about his work.
+The author was partially supported by JSPS Core-to-core program ``Foundation of a Global Research Cooperative Center in Mathematics focused on Number Theory and Geometry", and KAKENHI 26247004.